PaulAyling/ponderMap-DevSandbox/my-app/src/data/dataOverview.md

+# ABOUT THE DATA STRUCTURE OF A SINGLE DOCUMENT
+1 document
+    * Can have many contributors
+    * One contributor can create 1 view of document
+    * The view is where the hierachy of the unique conpmonents is defined
+    * Components can have many versions
+    * A view can contain only one hierachy and 1 version of any unique component

 #  ABOUT DATA SOURCES
 There are 3 layers in the data for this app
 1. Database  (all data for all documents)